)}

 How we ranked these

 This is a fit-to-persona mapping, not a quality leaderboard.
-The Indian pentest market has at least 200 active vendors; the 10 archetypes below cover the full delivery-model spectrum that an Indian SaaS founder will encounter in 2026.
+The Indian pentest market has many active vendors; the 10 archetypes below cover the full delivery-model spectrum that an Indian SaaS founder will encounter in 2026.
 Three criteria drove inclusion and ordering:

 2. Persona fit clarity.
 Each vendor profile names the specific founder persona it fits (pre-Series A, Series A, Series B+, regulated industry, dashboard-driven, hands-on founder-led).
 A vendor that claims to fit every persona usually fits none well.